Purdue-CS193/homework-0-JDL2554/index.md

-#Jacob Levine's First CS193 Homework
+# Jacob Levine's First CS193 Homework

--learning with friends
+- learning with friends
--Being taught by other college students
+- Being taught by other college students
--the goofy slides presentations
+- the goofy slides presentations
--A chance to expand my knowledge
+- A chance to expand my knowledge
--long deadlines
+- long deadlines
--no big scary texts
+- no big scary texts

 ## Welcome to GitHub Pages